How to become a contributor of a stock photography agency?

 Get familiar with the agency’s website

-Once you have been accepted as a photographer, play with contributor's interface, check upload methods, find (or request) your login details for FTP upload, see where your image views and sales stats are located to be up to date with your portfolio's performance and earnings.
-Find out if any useful tools for photographers are offered, like for example DeepMeta from iStock, which we personally find very useful and would recommend it to any stock photographer submitting images to iStock.
+Once you have been accepted as a contributor, play with the interface, check upload methods, find (or request) your login details for FTP upload.
+Also, find your image views and sales stats to be up to date with your portfolio’s performance and earnings.
+Find out whether or not any useful tools for photographers are provided.
+For example DeepMeta from iStock, which we personally find very useful and would recommend it to any stock photographer.

 For more information on Partner Programs read this article.

 In some cases stock photo agencies will have their upload limits set (daily, weekly or hourly).
 It may also depend on your contributor level, how many images you have in your portfolio, how many sales you’ve made, and most important, what acceptance rate you score.

 The latter is very important, so you can read this post and learn what to do to have higher acceptance ratio and what to avoid not to get upset with too many rejections.

 Have you ever thought about becoming an exclusive stock photo contributor?
 Read our Exclusive or Non-exclusive post on the pros and cons of contributing your photo collection to one stock agency only.